 How are Streaming Royalties Paid Out to Artists?

-Furthermore, once the distributor invoices the DSP for the royalties due, the service has up to 30 days to foot the bill — so the whole invoicing process can also take quite a bit of time.
-In practice, the current standard for streaming royalty distribution means that the process of streaming royalty distribution would often take three months — stretching up to over half a year in some cases.
-The royalty processing delays on the recording side of the industry are pretty mild compared to the generally accepted revenue allocation timeframes in the publishing business, where royalties typically take more than a year to process (if you’re interested to learn more challenges of the publishing royalties processing, check out Julie’s guest post on Water & Music).
-Yet, these three to six months of delay still matter — especially since artists rely on these cash flows to not only pay their bills but also support further career opportunities.
+Once the distributor invoices the DSP for the royalties due, the service has up to 30 days to foot the bill — so the invoicing process can also take quite a bit of time.
+In practice, the current standard for streaming royalty distribution means that streaming royalty distribution would often take three months — stretching up to over half a year in some cases.
+The royalty processing delays on the recording side of the industry are pretty mild compared to the generally accepted revenue allocation timeframes in the publishing business, where royalties typically take more than a year to process (if you're interested to learn more challenges of the publishing royalties processing, check out Julie's guest post on Water & Music).
+Yet, these three to six months of delay still matter — especially since independent artists rely on these cash flows to both pay their bills and support further career opportunities.

-At the same time, in parallel to the royalty allocation system outlined above, most DSPs also provide daily consumption reports to the distributors through what is commonly known as “daily sales” API.
-These daily reports are used to source the distributor’s analytics dashboards — yet, they are not bindable to pay out the actual royalties.
+In parallel to the royalty allocation system outlined above, most DSPs also provide daily consumption reports to the distributors through what is commonly known as "daily sales" API.
+These daily reports are used to source the distributor's analytics dashboards — yet, they are not bindable to pay out actual royalties.
 DSPs need to account for things like churned and new subscribers, promotional offers, and other adjustments to the overall royalty pool to calculate the royalties due under the pro-rata model — and so the precise value of the consumption reported through daily API cannot be established before the end of the reporting period.